 Applicants should upload the current version of their résumé or curriculum vitae into the online application.

 SAT and ACT: The New School does not require submission of SAT or ACT scores for applications to be considered complete.
-Should you feel your SAT or ACT test score is beneficial to your application, you may submit it for our consideration.
-Note: Homeschool applicants must submit standardized test scores from either the SAT or the ACT.
+Should you feel your SAT or ACT test scores are beneficial to your application, you may submit them for our consideration.
+Note: Homeschool applicants must submit standardized test scores from either the SAT or ACT.
 Homeschool applicants may submit two standardized subject test results in lieu of the SAT.
 The institution code for these tests is 7335.

 Arrange for the testing service to send your test scores directly to The New School using the institution codes listed above.
 We accept scores taken within the past two years.
 If your scores are older, you must retake the test.

 While a letter of recommendation is not required, applicants have the option to submit one if they wish.
 If submitting a letter of recommendation, the letter should come from an academic or professional reference who can attest to your potential for success in an undergraduate degree.
 Recommenders can submit recommendations online; instructions are included with the online application.
 If preferred, the recommendation form can instead be sent by mail in a signed, sealed envelope.
 To send by mail, download the PDF recommendation form found in the online application, complete the personal information, save the form, and forward it to the recommender for completion and submission.
 Applicants can also send signed and sealed recommendations to the Office of Admission using an